open-atmos/PyMPDATA/README.md

 - vector field components are discretised onto cell walls.

-The schematic of the employed grid/domain layout in two dimensions is given below (with the Python code snippet generating the figure):
+The schematic of the employed grid/domain layout in two dimensions is given below (with the Python code snippet generating the figure as a part of CI workflow):
 <details>
 <summary>Python code (click to expand)</summary>